thegetty/hackalod_2024/src/src/data/welcome.md

 But how much did those artworks sell for?
 Who bought them? **Enter an artist’s name to find out!**

-Example: Veronese (Paolo Caliari), Between Virtue & Vice
+Example: Vermeer, Jan, Music lesson